mindspore-ai/docs/docs/mindspore/source_en/model_train/custom_program/operation/op_custom_aot.md

 Please refer to the [CustomRegOp](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.CustomRegOp.html#mindspore-ops-customregop) interface documentation for the meaning of each parameter.
 When registering a custom operator of Aot type, we set the following four parameters:

-- `name`: the name of the attribute of the aot-type custom operator;
+- `name`: the name of the attribute of the AOT-type custom operator;
 - `param_type`: the parameter type of the attribute.
-For attributes of aot-type custom operators, this input is fixed to be "required", which means it is a required parameter;
+For attributes of AOT-type custom operators, this input is fixed to be "required", which means it is a required parameter;
 - `value_type`: the numerical type of the attribute.
-For attributes of aot-type custom operators, this input can be a specific numerical type or "all", which means no restrictions on the type;
+For attributes of AOT-type custom operators, this input can be a specific numerical type or "all", which means no restrictions on the type;
 - The last input needs to specify the input name as `value=`, and the input value is the value of the attribute.

-## Advanced Usage Example of aot-type Custom Operator
+## Advanced Usage Example of AOT-type Custom Operator

 Now we introduce the advanced usage of custom Aot operators using an example of a fused Add and ReduceSum operator.
 The operator first adds two inputs, and then performs sum operation along a certain axis.
 The basic calculation logic is as follows: